Sambucus nigra: Subspecies

 There are several other closely related species, native to Asia and North America, which are similar, and sometimes treated as subspecies of Sambucus nigra, including S. nigra subsp. canadensis and S. nigra subsp. cerulea.

 Etymology

 The Latin specific epithet nigra means "black", and refers to the deeply dark colour of the berries.
 The English term for the tree is not believed to come from the word "old", but from the Anglo Saxon æld, meaning fire, because the hollow stems of the branches were used as bellows to blow air into a fire.

 Distribution and habitat

 Sambucus nigra is native to Europe as far east as Turkey.
 It is native in, and common throughout, the British Isles.
 It has been introduced to parts of most other continents of the world.

-Hedges, waste-ground roadsides, and woods are the typical habitats for the species.

-S. nigra is recorded as very common in Ireland in hedges as scrub in woods.
+S. nigra grows in a wide range of habitats, including woodland, grassland, hedgerows, scrub, river banks, roadsides, railway banks and waste ground.
+It is generally associated with open or disturbed, nutrient-rich sites, such as woodland edges, forest gaps, abandoned fields and urban areas; it is not tolerant of drought and avoids saline soils.